-Wal-Mart Sells Defective Equate CoQ10 Dietary Supplements A.
+A. Wal-Mart Sells Defective Equate CoQ10 Dietary Supplements

-26 In some cases, Equate softgels do not rupture within 15, or even 30, or 45, or 59.
-27 even 60 minutes, providing consumers with little or no benefit, making them ineffective, and 28 indeed defective.
-But even if Equate occasionally timely ruptures, it fails to adequately 15
+56. In some cases, Equate softgels do not rupture within 15, or even 30, or 45, or even 60 minutes, providing consumers with little to no benefit, making them ineffective, and indeed defective.
+But even if Equate occasionally timely ruptures, it fails to adequately dissolve, at best exhibiting less than 50% dissolution, well below the USP standard of 75%, further providing little or no benefit to consumers, also rendering the product defective.

-3 60.
-CoQ10 supplements manufactured in full compliance with Good Manufacturing Practices, and exercising adequate quality control, will measure far more consistently than 4 does the Equate across batches and lots, and over time (e.g., without degradation during the 5 6 product's lifetime preceding its expiration date).
-The wide divergence in Equate's dissolution 7 results-less than 2%, 28%, 39%, 41%, 45%-suggest some defect in its formulation, 8 manufacturing (including possibly relating to its outer softgel gelatin coating), packaging, or distribution resulting in inconsistent batches of Equate CoQ10, many of which provide the 9 10 consumer little or no effect, and which may degrade quickly during the product's shelf life.
+57. CoQ10 supplements manufactured in full compliance with Good Manufacturing Practices, and exercising adequate quality control, will measure far more consistently than does the Equate across batches and lots, and over time (e.g., without degradation during the product's lifetime preceding its expiration date).
+The wide divergence in Equate's dissolution results-less than 2%, 28%, 39%, 41%,

-B.
+45%-suggest some defect in its formulation, manufacturing (including possibly relating to its outer softgel gelatin coating), packaging, or distribution resulting in inconsistent batches of Equate CoQ10, many of which provide the consumer little or no effect, and which may degrade quickly during the product's shelf life.

-Wal-Mart and Lang's Claims of "High Absorption" and "3 Times Better Absorption" Are False & Misleading
+B. Wal-Mart's Claims of "High Absorption" and "3 Times Better Absorption" Are False & Misleading

-61. Wal-Mart and Lang's efficacy claims of "High Absorption" and "3 Times Better Absorption" are based on the Relative Bioavailability study.
-On Equate's packaging, however, Wal-Mart and Lang deceptively omit the source of these claims, providing consumers with no means of investigating the claim's bona fides.
-Unsurprisingly, Relative Bioavailability does not establish Wal-Mart and Lang's claims.
+58. Wal-Mart's efficacy claims of "High Absorption" and "3 Times Better Absorption" are based on the Relative Bioavailability study.
+On Equate's packaging, however, Wal-Mart deceptively omits the source of these claims, providing consumers with no means of investigating the claim's bona fides.
+Unsurprisingly, Relative Bioavailability does not establish Wal-Mart's claims.

-18 62.
-First, Relative Bioavailability's small sample size (just 20 subjects) allows for 19 distortion by random chance, and magnifies bias.
-This is especially true because the human 20 body is a complex environment.
+59. First, Relative Bioavailability's small sample size (just 20 subjects) allows for distortion by random chance, and magnifies bias.
+This is especially true because the human body is a complex environment.
 Thus, the results cannot possibly be considered reliable.

-21 63.
-Second, Relative Bioavailability employed improper exclusion criteria.
-Equate's packaging advertises it is "Beneficial to Statin Drug Users," but Relative Bioavailability 22 excluded as test subjects those taking "Medication affecting cholesterol (eg, statins)."
-CoQ10 23 is often taken by those with heart conditions seeking to improve and promote heart health, 24 and the Equate package states it "Helps support Hearth Health," but Relative Bioavailability 25 26 excluded subjects with heart conditions.
-And while CoQ10 supplements are most popular with those over 55, Relative Bioavailability excluded subjects over 60, and did not state the 27 28 age of the subjects chosen.
+60. Second, Relative Bioavailability employed improper exclusion criteria.
+Equate's packaging advertises it is "Beneficial to Statin Drug Users," but Relative Bioavailability excluded as test subjects those taking "Medication affecting cholesterol (e.g., statins)."
+CoQ10 is often taken by those with heart conditions seeking to improve and promote heart health, and the Equate package states it "Helps support Hearth Health," but Relative Bioavailability excluded subjects with heart conditions.
+And while CoQ10 supplements are most popular with those over 55, Relative Bioavailability excluded subjects over 60, and did not state the age of the subjects chosen.
 The exclusion of test subjects with certain conditions and characteristics undermines the study's reliability in predicting the "real world" absorption claimed by Wal-Mart on Equate's label.

-64. Moreover, Relative Bioavailability represents only limited initial results with no verification of clinical response.
+61. Moreover, Relative Bioavailability represents only limited initial results with no verification of clinical response.
 The article concludes that "[a]dditional clinical studies are indicated to verify that the improved absorption with [VESIsorb] correlated with clinical response to treatment."
 Thus, by its own admission, the Relative Bioavailability study does not actually "verify" anything, and certainly not any "clinical response" to VESIsorb CoQ10 softgels, especially when extrapolated to the general population.